Simple Mechanisms for Representing, Indexing and Manipulating Concepts: Subspace signature of concepts

 \begin{lemma}[Reducing sample complexity using projection, \cite{Clarkson08}] Let $\mathcal{M} \subseteq \R^d$ be a connected, compact, orientable, differentiable manifold M with dimension $k$, constant curvature and bounded diameter.
 Then, for any $\epsilon, \delta > 0$ and a point $x, \mathbb{R}^d$, if $A:\R^d \rightarrow \R^m$ is a random linear map for $m = O((k + \log(1/\delta))/\epsilon^2)$, with probability at least $1-\delta$, the following hold: \begin{itemize} \item For all $y, z \in \mathcal{M}$, $\|Ay - z\|_2 = (1\pm \epsilon) \|y - z\|_2$. \item For all $y \in \mathcal{M}$, $\|Ax - Ay\| = (1 \pm \epsilon) \|x-y\|_2$. \end{itemize} \end{lemma}

 We use the projection lemma to obtain the following.

-\begin{theorem} [$k$-dim manifold generated by degree $r$ polynomials] A $k$-dim manifold with generative representation $G$ that are polynomials of degree $r$, can be represented by a signature $T$ of size $r^{\tilde{O}(k^2)}$ (independent of ambient dimension $d$).
-Such a signature can be computed by projecting the points to a lower dimensional space and computing the signature as before.
-This signature can be used to test the membership of a point $x$ with high probability by checking the value of $S(x).T$: $S(x).T=0$ if $x$ is on the manifold.
-In addition, for any point $y$ on the manifold, if we choose $z \in \{x: \|x-y\|_2 = \Delta\}$ at random, then $S(z).T \ge f_{k,r}(\Delta)$, where $f$ is an increasing function in $\Delta$ in a bounded region. \end{theorem} \begin{proof} We first note that if there is a generative representation of a $k$-dimensional manifold by polynomials of degree $r$, then the degree of the manifold is at most $\ell = k^r$ - see \cref{thm:implicit-polynomial-manifold-degree}.
+\begin{proof} We first note that if there is a generative representation of a $k$-dimensional manifold by polynomials of degree $r$, then the degree of the manifold is at most $\ell = k^r$ - see \cref{thm:implicit-polynomial-manifold-degree}.
 Note that any manifold with generative representation of degree $r$ continues to have a generative representation of same degree after a projection.
 Thus, if we use a random projection to project the space to $m = O((k + \log(1/\delta))/\epsilon^2)$, then by \cref{lemma:randproj}, all distances on the manifold and the test point $x$ are preserved with probability at least $1-\delta$.

 Let us work in the projected space of dimension $m$.
 Now, the number of monomials involved in the monomial map is $\binom{m+\ell}{\ell}$ which is at most $(m+\ell)^m$.
 Since $\ell$ is at most $r^k$, the dimension of the monomial map is $r^{k m}$.
 Now, note that to approximate $T(X)$, we need a spectral approximation to $M(X)$.
 Recall that for any distribution on vectors in dimension $D$ with bounded covariance, the number of samples needed for the empirical covariance matrix to approximate the true covariance matrix is $\tilde{O}(D)$.
 By applying this to $\phi(x)$ (in the projected space), the number of samples needed for $M(X)$ to approximate the true moment matrix is $\tilde{O}(r^{km})$.
+Thus, the size of the signature is $\tilde{O}(r^{km}) = r^{\tilde{O}(k^2)}$.